-Our business is subject to extensive regulation in the United States at the federal level and, to a lesser extent, the state level.
-Under these laws and regulations, agencies that regulate investment advisers have broad administrative powers, including the power to limit, restrict or prohibit an investment adviser from carrying on its business in the event that it fails to comply with such laws and regulations.
+Our business is subject to extensive regulation in the United States at the federal, state and local levels and any non-US regulatory or self-regulatory organizations to which we are subject.
+Under these laws and regulations, agencies that regulate investment advisers and other businesses have broad administrative powers, including the power to limit, restrict or prohibit an investment adviser from carrying on its business in the event that it fails to comply with such laws and regulations.
 Possible sanctions that may be imposed include the suspension of individual employees, limitations on engaging in certain lines of business for specified periods of time, revocation of investment adviser license and other registrations, censures and fines.

 The legislative and regulatory environment in which we operate has undergone significant changes in recent years.
-New laws or regulations, or changes in the enforcement of existing laws or regulations, applicable to us, our activities and our clients may adversely affect our business.
+New laws or regulations, or changes in the enforcement of existing laws or regulations applicable to us, our activities and our clients may adversely affect our business.
 Our ability to function in this environment will depend on our ability to monitor and promptly react to legislative and regulatory changes.
 There have been a number of highly publicized regulatory inquiries that have focused on the investment management industry.
 These inquiries have resulted in increased scrutiny of the industry and new rules and regulations for investment advisers.
 This regulatory scrutiny may limit our ability to engage in certain activities that might be beneficial to our stockholders.

 In addition, as a result of market events, acts of serious fraud in the investment management industry and perceived lapses in regulatory oversight, U.S. and non-U.S. governmental and regulatory authorities may increase regulatory oversight of our businesses.
-We may be adversely affected as a result of new or revised legislation or regulations imposed by the Securities and Exchange Commission (the "SEC"), the U.S. Commodity Futures Trading Commission (the "CFTC"), other U.S. or non-U.S. regulatory authorities or self-regulatory organizations that supervise the financial markets.
+We may be adversely affected as a result of new or revised legislation or regulations imposed by the Securities and Exchange Commission (the "SEC"), other U.S. or non-U.S. regulatory authorities or self-regulatory organizations that supervise the financial markets.
 We also may be adversely affected by changes in the interpretation or enforcement of existing laws and rules by these governmental authorities and self-regulatory organizations, as well as by U.S. and non-U.S. courts.
 It is impossible to determine the extent of the impact of any new proposed laws, regulations or initiatives that could apply to markets in which we trade, or whether any of those proposals will become law.
 Compliance with any new laws or regulations could add to our compliance burden and costs and affect the manner in which we conduct our business.